ebzzry/ebzzry.github.io/en/fkd/script-lisp.md

 shell, it works fine; other than that, no.

 Other scripting solutions exist in other languages.
 Haskell, Python, Scheme, and Ruby, to name a few, has it.
-However, there’s a neat future of CL, that is difficult to implement or non-existent in other approaches: since the scripts themselves are valid CL programs, I can load the programs in the REPL and do nice things with it.
+However, there’s a neat feature of CL, that is difficult to implement or non-existent in other approaches: since the scripts themselves are valid CL programs, I can load the programs in the REPL and do nice things with it.
 Nothing comes close to the flexibility that CL provides when interacting with live, running programs.